DmitryEfimenko/ng-server-validation/README.md

 Though it can be adopted in any server side technology given that the bad validation response will return an object of the same structure as MVC's ModelState object.

+In case server adds a ModelState error with a property name that does not have a corresponding input, the error will be placed under `formName.$serverErrors.propertyName` (see example below)

 Installation:
 -------------
 *Reference module in your app*